 George T. Baxter, Esq.

-After proudly serving with the United States Marine Corps between 1969 to 1972, I began the journey to become a trial lawyer who would make a difference and contribution to helping people.
+After proudly serving with the United States Marine Corps, with distinction, between 1969 to 1972, I began the journey to become a trial lawyer who would make a difference and contribution to helping people.

 I handle every case with a hands-on, meticulous dedication to win you the best result.
 I treat every client like they are my only client.

-In 1983 I graduated from Rutgers Law School-Newark as the recipient of the distinguished student award.
-The Trial Lawyers for Public Justice nominated me for the “Trial Lawyer of the Year” for protecting health care consumers.
+In 1983, I graduated from Rutgers Law School-Newark as the recipient of the distinguished student award.
+I am licensed in New Jersey and the 3rd District Federal Court.

 If you would like to discuss your legal situation or case, then I welcome you to call my office.